brightonyoung/tie-it-all-together/README.md

 ### Add the Front-End/Client!

-1. Inside your server folder, run `npx create-react-app client`
+1. Inside the main folder, run `npx create-react-app client` to create a React app named client
-2. `cd client` and `npm i axios redux react-redux react-router browser-router cookie-parser`
+2. `cd client` and `npm i axios redux react-redux react-router-dom react-router cookie-parser @material-ui/core`
 3. Go to the `package.json` file in the `client` folder and add a proxy for the React App to use for all requests to the Express Server App.

         ```json